dprint/dprint/README.md

 npm install --save-dev dprint dprint-plugin-typescript dprint-plugin-jsonc
 ```

-## Usage
+## Setup and Usage

-Create a *dprint.config.js* file in the repo.
-Here's an example (you don't need to copy this... use your own config):
+Run `npx dprint --init` in the repository's main directory to create a *dprint.config.js* file.

+Here's an example:

 ```js
 // @ts-check